Which states require an annual report?

 • Indiana's "Business Entity Report" comes due in the anniversary month during even years for both corporations and LLCs.

-• California requires corporations to report annually, while LLCs file every other year on their anniversary of formation, regardless of whether the year is odd or even.
+• California requires corporations to report annually, while LLCs file within 90 days of formation, then every two years thereafter, based on their anniversary of formation, regardless of whether the year is odd or even.

 • New York requires every corporation or LLC to file a Biennial Statement in the entity's anniversary month, with a fee of $9.